richpeck/exception_handler/README.md

 This enables `ActiveRecord::Base` on the [`Exception`](app/models/exception_handler/exception.rb) class, allowing us to save to the database.

-In order for this to work, you need the correct table in your db.
+In order for this to work, your db needs the correct table.

 To do this, once you've enabled the option, run `rails db:migrate` from your console.
 Our new [`migration system`](https://github.com/richpeck/exception_handler/tree/readme#migrations) will automatically run the migration.